IbrahimSquared/accelerated-RS-planner/README.md

 [Desaulniers1995]: https://ieeexplore.ieee.org/document/478429
 [OMPL]: https://ompl.kavrakilab.org/ReedsSheppStateSpace_8cpp_source.html
+["An efficient algorithm to find a shortest path for a car-like robot"]: https://ieeexplore.ieee.org/document/478429

 ## Sample partition in 3D
 3D partition of regions in the configuration space.
 Each color refers to a unique region (out of 21) where one identified path type is certainly the shortest.
 1 million configurations $p_{f}$ spanning $\big[ [-100,100,], [-100,100], [-\pi,\pi)\big]$ for $p_{0} = (0,0,0)$ and $r = 20$.
 Red axis = $x$ axis, blue axis = $y$ axis, yellow axis = $\theta$ axis. <br>